Q. What can you eat on a gluten free diet?

 I began compiling this gluten free product list a few weeks ago.
 Though it is not completed, and never will be, I thought I would publish it before it is outdated, though I’ve included many links for you to double check.
 I will continue to add additional items each week as I run across them.
 I hope you find this list useful.

 These items were gluten-free the last time I checked.
 Always check labels and/or with manufacturers before consuming.
+Somehow all of the links disappeared from this list.
+I am slowly adding them back.
+It is always best to check links to find the latest information.

 You may be keeping up with my post, “Celiac: Foods to Avoid“.
 I will continue to update that list as I think of more items or as I run across them online.
 But enough already with what you cannot eat!
 Let’s move on to answering the question, “What can you eat on a gluten-free diet!”